Frequently Asked Questions

 - How safe is the campus?

 The campus is very safe.
-To promote and ensure campus safety, we have a highly trained professional public safety staff, medical professionals based on campus for students through our Student Health Service and our Office of Psychological Services, a Sexual Misconduct Survivor Advocate program, an emergency preparedness task force, and an emergency communications system, among other related efforts.
+To promote and ensure campus safety, we have a highly trained professional public safety staff, medical professionals based on campus for students through Bucknell Student Health, the Office of Psychological Services, a Sexual Misconduct Survivor Advocate program, an emergency preparedness task force, and an emergency communications system, among other related efforts.

 - What if my student gets sick?

-Bucknell’s Student Health Service office provides a number of health care services including assessment and treatment of illness and injuries, gynecology, physical therapy, drug and alcohol counseling, nutrition counseling, allergy injections, wellness and health promotion services and more.
+Bucknell Student Health provides a number of health care services including assessment and treatment of illness and injuries, gynecology, physical therapy, drug and alcohol counseling, nutrition counseling, allergy injections, wellness and health promotion services and more.

 Psychological Services offers a wide range of services to help make students' college years more satisfying, rewarding and productive.